Truff1e/lockout/README.md

 'getid _name_of_goal_' - This command does the opposite of the 'translate' command.
 You input a goal name, and get that goal's ID.

-'getrandomgoals _amount_' - Alternatively to the two previous commands, you can use this command to see every single goal ID paired with its name.
+'getrandomgoals _amount_' - Alternatively to the two previous commands, you can use this command to retrieve an amount of randomly selected goals.

 #### GENERATE A RANDOM BOARD